Every term used as an inline tooltip in the Mutual Funds Sahi Hai article β one-sentence definitions for fast scanning.

 ROE measures profitability: net income / shareholders' equity.
 High ROE (>15%) indicates efficient management, core to quality factor.

-Low-vol strategies target beta 0.6-0.8.
-BacktestIndia shows low-beta beats high-beta in 80% of periods, especially crashes.
+Low-vol strategies target beta 0.6β0.8.
+BacktestIndia shows low-beta historically outperformed high-beta in 80% of periods, especially during crashes.

 Alpha is excess return over benchmark after risk adjustment.
-Positive alpha means outperformance due to skill/factor, not luck.
+Positive alpha means higher return than benchmark in this measurement period due to skill or factor, not luck.

 Factor alphas in India: Momentum +4%, Low-Vol +3%.
-BacktestIndia calculates rolling alpha to validate strategies.
+BacktestIndia calculates rolling alpha to validate strategies over time.

-Sharpe ratio = (return - risk-free) / volatility.
+Sharpe ratio = (return β risk-free) / volatility.
 Higher = better risk-adjusted performance.
-Risk-free often 7% (Indian bonds).
+Risk-free rate often 7% (Indian bonds).

 Multi-factor hits 0.48 Sharpe vs Nifty 0.35.
 BacktestIndia displays it to compare: Low-vol often leads (0.38 in standard config).

-Low-vol's 7-month recovery vs Nifty's 60 months is why it wins long-term.
+Low-vol's 7-month recovery vs Nifty's 60 months is a factor in its historical performance.
 BacktestIndia flags max drawdown for every strategy.

 CAGR is the smoothed annual return over time, accounting for compounding.
-The gold standard for strategy comparison.
+A commonly used metric for strategy comparison.

 Our Lost Decade SIP test: Low-vol +3.31% CAGR vs Nifty.
-BacktestIndia simulates SIPs with tax for real scenarios.
+BacktestIndia simulates SIPs with full tax for real-world scenarios.

-It reduces timing risk but our tests show strategy > averaging: Low-vol SIP still beats Nifty by ₹9.86L.
+It reduces timing risk but our tests show strategy > averaging: Low-vol SIP historically outperformed Nifty by βΉ9.86L over a decade.

 Survivorship bias ignores failed companies, inflating backtest returns.
 Delisted stocks must be included for accuracy.

 This glossary is for educational purposes only.
 BacktestIndia is NOT SEBI-registered and does NOT provide investment advice.
-All terms and backtests are hypothetical simulations.
+All terms and backtest references are hypothetical simulations.
 Before implementing any strategy, consult a SEBI-registered Investment Adviser.